detecc/detecctor/docs/authentication.md

 ## User authentication

-Before you can issue commands to the Detecctor, you must prove you're the owner of the server or that you know the server owner.
+Before you can issue commands to Detecctor, you must prove you're the owner of the server or that you know the server owner.

 The authentication process is simple: